I can tell the weather is changing because:

-Add 1 large peeled and diced potato and 1 medium chopped yellow onion, and saute for 5 more minutes until onions are glossy and translucent.
+Next, toss in 1 large peeled and diced potato and 1 medium chopped yellow onion.
+Saute for 5 more minutes until onions are glossy and translucent.

-While the veggies are cooking, add 1 teaspoon of salt, 1/2 teaspoon white pepper, 1 teaspoon of Madras curry powder and 1/2 teaspoon of ginger.
+Stir in 1 teaspoon of salt, 1/2 teaspoon white pepper, 1/2 teaspoon of ginger and 1 teaspoon of Madras curry powder.

 Slowly pour in 3 cups of chicken broth or vegetable stock.

 Bring the mixture to a boil and then turn the heat to “low” and cover.
 Simmer soup for 20 minutes until carrots are fork-tender.

 Puree soup using an immersion blender or allow soup to cook and puree in batches in a blender.

 Over low heat, stir in 2 cups of coconut milk (or 1 cup heavy cream + 1 cup milk).
 Season more to taste.

 Now to decide whether I want a bowl before or after my nap…..

 How do your habits change in cooler weather?

 - 1 large Russet potato, peeled and chopped